bnyhtz/bnyShortener/README.md

 - **Mobile-Friendly:** Responsive design that works on all devices.
 - **404 Page:** A user-friendly "Not Found" page for any links that don't exist.
 - **Serverless Deployment:** Runs entirely on the Cloudflare network, with no servers to manage.
+- **Optional Password:** You can set a password so only you can use your link shortener.

 ## Tech Stack